stnolting/neorv32/README.md

 :label: The project’s change log is available in the [CHANGELOG.md](https://github.com/stnolting/neorv32/blob/master/CHANGELOG.md) file in the root directory of this repository.
 To see the changes between releases visit the project's [release page](https://github.com/stnolting/neorv32/releases).

-:books: The documentation of the software framework is available online on [GitHub-pages](https://stnolting.github.io/neorv32/files.html).
+:books: The doxygen-based documentation of the software framework is available online at [GitHub-pages](https://stnolting.github.io/neorv32/files.html).

 :page_facing_up: For more detailed information take a look at the [NEORV32 data sheet (pdf)](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf).